An author who is passionate about writing books, reading and storytelling.

 Three Day Road ~ Joseph Boyden

-The Broker (and most of his books ~ John Grisham
+The Broker (and most of Grisham's books) ~ John Grisham

 My Writing Roots

 I was always good at writing essays in high school but I never thought of becoming an author.
 I was interested in commerce.
 I worked as a banker for almost all of my working life.
 Something changed in 1998 after I returned from my first journey to Africa (West).
-Upon my return I invited friends over to share the wonderful experience I had on my trip.
+Upon my return, I invited friends over to share the wonderful experience I had on my trip.
 The overwhelming response was, "You must write about your journey; share your story with not just us, but with the world.
 Write a book!"
 A seed was planted, it germinated, and I ventured on my writing journey.
-Since that time I have published books, and written numerous articles for newspapers and magazines.
-I have not stopped writing since.
+Since that time I have published books, and written numerous articles for newspapers and magazines, and won a short story writing competition.
+I subsequently pursued an English Major degree at York University.
+I have not stopped writing since!
+So far, I've written seven books.